Please note that this article contains affiliate links, read disclosures here.

 I’m not a morning person, ok?

 I’m all set for the day I thought.
-I just need to get through today and I will be good.

-This was the last plausible day.
+It was the last plausible day.

 Upon arriving to the office, I sat there unable to work – just waiting.